We've researched DeFi option vaults so you don't have to, and here is what we've discovered.

 The appeal of DeFi option vaults is stunning and tremendous.
 The current strategies that the vaults offer are just vanilla puts and calls, but these will gradually become complex in the future.
 The product's structure will make it very difficult to use the vaults as a hedging tool.
 However, the protocols will be very approaching for bootstrapping liquidity for the options market, eventually making decentralized options more viable.

 DOVs are an essential step toward democratizing finance for the masses.
 DOVs also play a leading role in increasing demand for organic yield.
 Therefore it addresses the issues of the unsustainable and circular yields that DeFi currently faces.
-It is to be noted that options trading in traditional finance is basically reserved for the more high-brow investor, while DOVs are accessible for all types of investors.
+It is to be noted that options trading in traditional finance is basically reserved for the more high-brow investor, while DOVs are accessible to all types of investors.
 Hence, we believe that the future of DOVs has incredible potential, making its future road smooth.

 Want to Keep Reading?